-A long-time favourite race, the Tough Ten returns in 2021 for its 39th year.
+A long-time favourite race, the Tough Ten returns in 2022 for the 40th year.
 A real family event that appeals to runners of all ages and abilities, the event features a 10k, 5k, 3k and 1k – so there really is a race for everybody.

 The event attracts great support from the community by testing runners on scenic and accurately measured courses.

 The Abbots Langley Tough Ten is registered Charity (No. 1163519), raising funds to help local clubs and charities continue with their good work, to assist schools with special projects and individual beneficiaries to improve their quality of life.
 It is an annual community event which attracts a wide range of runners – from the seriously competitive to those looking to complete their first race.